Skip to main content

 }

-By enabling update_local_path_module_caller in tfaction-root.yaml, root modules will also be added to the list when a dependent module is updated.
+By enabling update_local_path_module_caller in tfaction-root.yaml, root modules will also be included in the list when their dependent modules are updated.

 update_local_path_module_caller: